-4. LPNs who earn a score of 76 on the National League of Nursing NACE Exam will receive credit for NURS 1030 and NURS 1032.
-Credit for NURS 1031 is earned through successful completion of a head to toe assessment and medication administration lab practicum.
-To progress directly into the second semester clinical nursing courses after successful completion of the

-NACE and lab practicums, the LPN must also complete BIOL 1162 and ENG 1002 with a "C" or higher.
+4. LPNs who earn a passing score of 77% or higher on the challenge exam will receive credit for NURS 1030 and NURS 1032.
+Credit for NURS 1031 is earned through successful completion of a head-to-toe assessment and medication administration lab practicum.
+To progress directly into the second semester clinical nursing courses after successful completion of the challenge exam and lab practicums the LPN must also complete ENGL 1002 with a "C" or higher.
+BIOL 1162 may be taken concurrently with NURS 1040/1041/1042 for LPNs advancing directly into second semester.

 NOTE: The challenge exam and skills practicum MUST be completed by the completion of NURS 1019.
 If not completed by the completion of NURS 1019, then the student will be required to take NURS 1030/1031/1032.
+Students are responsible for obtaining learning resources to prepare for the skills practicum and the challenge exam.